nihongodera/php-mecab-documentation/README.md

 ### Initialization
 MeCab sometimes requires a dictionary directory to be passed to it on initialization.
 The location of the directory seems to vary by system, so find 'ipadic-utf8' on your system and pass the full folder path.
 Often, there will be more than one 'ipadic-utf8' folders on a system.
 Make sure the one you use contains a file called 'unk.dic'.
 Without this, mecab will fail to initialize.
 Pass the the dictionary directory to MeCab with the console flag '-d' in an array.

 The options passed to MeCab are the same as the options used in the command line program.
+Send them to the constructor in an array.
 Check the man page for MeCab for all available options.

 #### Object Orientated
 New up a [MeCab_Tagger](#__constructarguments-persistent) object.